CBEP-SoCB-Details/CDO_Portland_Jetport/Derived_Data/DATA_NOTES.md

 What I see in those years is
 (1) Time shift from splitting at even hours to spliting a XX:51 (2) SY_MT results begin to duplicate hourly values at 6 or 12 hour intervals.
 From 1996 through 2004, that code is ALMOST always associated with 0:00, 6:00, 12:00, or 18:00 observations.
 There is a secondary peak of occurrence around the three hour intervals as well, mostly 1997 through 2001.
 A scattering of other time stamps -- each represented by about 20 observations -- turn up beginning in 2002 and continuing to the present.

-But I'm still not clear on the relations among different data sources.

 SAO appears to offer a complete record from 1948 through 1965.
 From 1966 through 1972, it provided complete records, but only every three hours (which suggests other records may be needed for this period).
 The record is again NEARLY complete, with missing observations around the 0,6,12, and 18 hour slots, through 1995.
 About half way through 1996, the SAO data ends.